Are all schools required to participate?

 Are there any issues that we need to think about in having Morrisby online tool to be delivered in a timely and effective manner across the state?

-It is not anticipated that there will be any major issues in the roll out of the Professional Career Planning Service for Year 9 Students.
+It is not anticipated that there will be any major issues in the roll out of the My Career Insights for Year 9 Students.
 The CEAV has been working closely with the Department of Education and Training to plan the roll out.
 This includes conducting early testing with a select number of schools to ensure that the system and processes are ready for implementation in 2019.
 Full testing has occurred and no issues were reported.

-How will the new Professional Career Planning Services online tool support culturally and linguistically diverse students, Aboriginal and Torres Strait Islander students and students of different abilities?
+How will the new My Career Insights online tool support culturally and linguistically diverse students, Aboriginal and Torres Strait Islander students and students of differing abilities?

-Communications material will be tailored to a number of language groups to ensure that parents and students understand the career planning service.
+Communications material will be tailored to a number of language groups to ensure that parents and students understand My Career Insights.

 In addition, where students require interpretation services, this will be arranged as part of the student testing process well in advance of testing being scheduled as well as for the interview process which parents may also attend.